Mnfitz/libsat355/spike_gof.md

+Design Patterns: Elements of Reusable Object-Oriented Software

+Gang of Four Authors:
+Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides

+Rule of 3 Creator:
+Marshall Cline 1991

+Boost is a set of free libraries written in 1999 in C++ which add functions that perform various math functions

 Creational Design Patterns

 Singleton	The singleton pattern restricts the initialization of a class to ensure that only one instance of the class can be created.